 k) The Convention’s IOPs:

-18.3 Additional information: For each body or agency selected, please describe the support and indicate the amount of funding.
+18.3 Additional information: For example each body or agency selected, please describe the support and indicate the amount of funding.

 18.4 Has your country established international network(s), such as twinning arrangements, to facilitate knowledge sharing and training related to wetlands that share common features? {3.4.1}